 But when your goal is to get away from the stop light or climb the hill to home without sliding off the road, drama’s not what you want.
 The Prius AWD-e delivers.

 Toyota chose Wisconsin as the venue to introduce the 2091 Prius – with and without all-wheel drive – to a group of auto writers.
-The company’s event planners figures, no doubt, that Wisconsin’s Lake Michigan coastal area in December wold be a great place for snowy, icy roads.
+The company’s event planners figured, no doubt, that Wisconsin’s Lake Michigan coastal area in December wold be a great place for snowy, icy roads.

-To compensate, Toyota set up a compact handling course in a field belonging to the Kohler Co. (same folks who make bathroom fixtures, and for whom the town of Kohler, Wisc., where were were based, was named).
+To compensate, Toyota set up a compact handling course in a field belonging to the Kohler Co. (same folks who make bathroom fixtures, and for whom the town of Kohler, Wisc., where we were based, was named).

 It consisted of a 6-percent grade covered man-made snow, a slightly icy dirt track that ran in a semi-circle around the back of a much steeper slope that was blocked-off and inaccessible to us, and a short set of esses covered in a few inches of snow courtesy of the same snow-machine that had whitened the test slope.